 In April 2023 Meta published their DINOv2: State-of-the-art computer vision pre-trained models with self-supervised learning.
 DINOv2 provides high-performance features, along with simple linear classifiers.
 Therefore, users utilize DINOv2 to create multipurpose backbones for many different computer vision tasks.

 Viso Suite is an end-to-end computer vision platform.
 Businesses use it to build, deploy, and monitor real-world computer vision applications.
-Also, Viso is a no-code platform that utilizes state-of-the-art CV models – OpenCV, Tensor Flow, and PyTorch.
+Also, Viso is an end-to-end infrastructure utilizing state-of-the-art CV models – OpenCV, Tensor Flow, and PyTorch.

-• It includes over 15 products in one solution, including image annotation, model training, and no-code app development.
+- It includes over 15 products in one solution, including image annotation, model training, and application development.
 Also, it provides device management, IoT communication, and custom dashboards.

 What’s Next?